-In a trial before the court without a jury, judgment was rendered awarding appellant actual damages in the sum of $61.40 and denying his plea for exemplary damages.
+In a trial before the court without a jury, judgment was rendered awarding appellant actual damages in the sum of $61.40 and denying his plea fo'r exemplary damages.
 No findings of fact or conclusions of law were requested by the parties or filed by the trial court.

 Judgment was rendered on October 29, 1949.
-On November 28, 1949, appellant's motion for a new trial was overruled and on that date he tendered an appeal bond to the District Clerk of Anderson County for approval.
+On November 28, 1949, appellant’s motion for a new trial was overruled and on that date he tendered an appeal bond to' the District Clerk of Anderson County for approval.
 The Clerk declined to approve the bond at that time because of alleged insufficiency of the sureties on the bond.
-He approved and filed the bond on the following day, November 29, 1949, when it was again tendered with additional sureties.
+He approved and filed the bond on the following day, November 29, 1949, whefi it was again tendered with additional sureties.

 The record contains an affidavit by the District Clerk of Anderson County, in which he certifies that an appeal bond was presented to him for filing by counsel for appellant on November 28, 1949, and that he declined to file the bond at that time because he did not consider the sureties on the bond sufficient.
-He stated in the affidavit that he advised appellant's counsel "that he could get other and additional sureties on said bond and that said bond would then be considered filed as of November 28, 1949".
+He stated in the affidavit that he advised appellant’s counsel “that he could get Other and additional' sureties on said bond and that said bond Would then be considered filed as of November 28, 1949”.
 The affidavit states that on the following day the bond was deemed sufficient and was approved by him on November 29th.

 Appellee has filed a motion in this court to dismiss this appeal for the alleged lack of this court’s jurisdiction, for the reason that appellant’s appeal bond was not filed within 30 days after the date judgment was rendered.